CHRONIC FATIGUE SYNDROME ADVISORY COMMITTEE

 The Committee will meet not less than two times a year.
-Meetings will be open to the public, except as determined otherwise by the Secretary or other official to whom authority has been delegated, in keeping with the guidelines under Government in the Sunshine Act, 5 U.S.C.
-552b(c).
-The public will be given notification about all meetings that are scheduled to be held; notices to announce the meetings will be published in the Federal Register.
-Meetings will be conducted and records of the proceedings will be kept, as required by applicable laws and Departmental policies.
+Meetings will be open to the public, except as determined otherwise by the Secretary or other official to whom authority has been delegated, in keeping with the guidelines under Government in the Sunshine Act, 5 U.S.C.552b(c).
+The public will be given notification about all meetings that are scheduled to be held.
+Meetings will be conducted and records of the proceedings will be kept, as required by applicable laws and departmental policies.
 A quorum of the membership is required for the Committee to meet to conduct business.

 Unless renewed by appropriate action, the charter for CFSAC will be terminated two years from the date it is filed.

 MEMBERSHIP AND DESIGNATION

 The Committee shall consist of eleven members, including the Chair, who are appointed by the Secretary or the Secretary's designee.
 Of the eleven members, seven shall be biomedical research scientists with demonstrated expertise in biomedical research applicable to ME/CFS; four shall be individuals with expertise in health care delivery, private health care services or insurers, or voluntary organizations concerned with the problems of individuals with ME/CFS.
 All members of this Committee are classified as special government employees (SGEs) and are subject to government ethics rules.

 Committee members shall be appointed to serve overlapping terms of up to four years.
 Terms of more than two years are contingent upon renewal of the Committee charter by appropriate action prior to termination of the Committee charter.
 A member may serve up to 180 days after the expiration of the member's term if a successor has not taken office.